Shift in Demand Curve

 - Consumer trends: During the mad cow disease scare, consumers preferred chicken over beef.
 Even though the price of beef hadn't changed, the quantity demanded was lower at every price.
 That shifted the demand curve to the left.

-The number of potential buyers (affects aggregate demand only): When there's a flood a newly eligible consumers in a market, they will naturally buy more product at the same price, shifting the demand curve to the right.
+The number of potential buyers: This factor affects aggregate demand only.
+When there's a flood of newly eligible consumers in a market, they will naturally buy more product at the same price, shifting the demand curve to the right.
 That happened when standards were lowered for mortgages in 2005.
 Suddenly, people who hadn't been eligible for a home loan could get one with no money down.
 More people bought homes until the demand outpaced supply.
 At that point, prices rose in response to the shift in the demand curve.